nhsuk/profiles-db/README.md

 `["EMIS","INPS","Informatica","Microtest","NK","TPP"]`.
 Or one of these values with an `(I)` appended e.g. `EMIS (I)`.
 The addition of `(I)` represents a GP that is now using the Informatica system.
-`bookOnlineLink` is  string representing the best link we know about to use for accessing that GP's online booking system.
+`bookOnlineLink` is a string representing the best link we know about to use for accessing that GP's online booking system.
 It will be the link to the booking system or the GP's website if the system is unknown.
 And no value is the GP's website is unknown.